Weiss special counsel investigation: Legal analysis

+Defense and prosecution arguments

-The gun charges brought against Hunter Biden are unusual as a standalone basis for a prosecution; most charges of lying on the background-check form or illegal weapon possession are brought against defendants charged with more serious underlying crimes.
-Biden's defense attorney is Abbe Lowell.
-Upon his client's indictment in September 2023, Lowell said his client was being charged due to pressure from Republicans, saying: "Hunter Biden possessing an unloaded gun for 11 days was not a threat to public safety, but a prosecutor, with all the power imaginable, bending to political pressure presents a grave threat to our system of justice."
-In a letter to the Republican chairs of the House committees scrutinizing Biden, Lowell wrote: "Mr. Biden was and will be charged for conduct no one else would be charged for because, as the President's son, he has been subject to your relentless efforts to inject partisan Republican politics into the process."
-However, a report by the United States Sentencing Commission showed prosecutions under 18 U.S.C. §922(g)(3) constitute a significant percentage of federal firearm offenses.
+Biden's criminal defense attorney Abbe Lowell argued his client was charged due to Republican pressure.
+Upon the September 2023 indictment, Lowell said: "Hunter Biden possessing an unloaded gun for 11 days was not a threat to public safety, but a prosecutor, with all the power imaginable, bending to political pressure presents a grave threat to our system of justice."
+In a letter to House committee chairs, Lowell wrote that Biden "was and will be charged for conduct no one else would be charged for because, as the President's son, he has been subject to your relentless efforts to inject partisan Republican politics into the process."

+Weiss denied that political considerations influenced the prosecution.
+In his final report, he wrote that he "ignored" politicians who weighed in on his investigation and "never considered whether my decisions would be viewed favorably or unfavorably by any politicians."
+Weiss stated that he "concluded that the Principles of Federal Prosecution were satisfied as to both the tax offenses and the gun offenses," adding that the tax violations were "not 'inconsequential' or 'technical' tax code violations" and that "the prosecution of Mr. Biden was warranted given the nature and seriousness of his tax crimes."